-You may expect the beaches of Ibiza to be packed with young revellers flocking to the island’s resorts and drinking all day as well as all night.
+You may expect the beaches of Ibiza to be packed with young revelers flocking to the island’s resorts and drinking all day as well as all night.
 Ibiza is a large island though and though the resort beaches do get busy there are quiet secluded beaches too and even in the resorts not all are aimed at the club 18-30 types and some are ideal for family holidays in the sun.

-Ibiza has sunshine most days of the year and in the summer it is often too hot to do much else than sunbathe with the occasional dip to cool down; if you do want to keep active though there are plenty of watersports to try such as windsurfing where a regular dunk when you get it wrong should keep you cool.
+Ibiza has sunshine most days of the year and in the summer it is often too hot to do much else than sunbathe with the occasional dip to cool down; if you do want to keep active though there are plenty of water sports to try such as windsurfing where a regular dunk when you get it wrong should keep you cool.

 Whichever beach you choose it is good to get there early for a good spot and make sure you check whether there is a lifeguard and check safety boards for swimming.

 An ideal beach for getting into the water, with a lifeguard and a sand shelf that stays shallow for a long way out you can safely go swimming, try some watersports or just take a dip to cool down: pedolos are also popular for hiring here.